mnbroatch/yarn-bound/README.md

   - The dialogue terminates on an OptionsResult, or
   - The dialogue terminates on a CommandResult and a `handleCommand` callback is supplied.
     - Terminating on the `<<stop>>` command is fine

+Escaping markdown is iffy and might require you to double escape `\\`.
+Probably better to use `nomarkup` attributes.

 # Other included versions